foreverallama/readmat/README.md

 MATLAB objects are returned as a dictionary with the following fields:

 - `_Class`: The class name
-- `_Props`: A structured `numpy.ndarray` containing the property names and their contents.
+- `_Props`: A `numpy.ndarray` of dictionaries containing the property names and their contents.
 Dimensions are determined by the object dimensions.

 If the `raw_data` parameter is set to `False`, then `load_from_mat` converts these objects into a corresponding Pythonic datatype.
 This conversion is [detailed here](https://github.com/foreverallama/matio/tree/main/docs).